furkandura/symfony_factory_pattern/README.md

 # Symfony Factory Design Pattern Sample

-This is an example of how to use factory design pattern in Symfony projects.
+It is an example of how to use the factory design pattern in Symfony projects.

 For testing: